JosePedroDias/chromecast_experiments/NOTES.md

 Apparently if no incoming info is received from an opened session for some seconds, the session is closed.
 I managed to avoid this by sending echo packets periodically with a `setInterval`.

+## Debugging

+The chromecast exposes a page to use the web developer tools remotely

+Go to the chromecast's IP address, port 9222, such as `http://10.134.131.40:9222/`

+If you're wondering how to find your chromecast's IP address, simply add an img tag with an URL (can be 404) to the chromecast-running page.
+You'll see CC trying to fetch it from your dummy web server (such as `python -m SimpleHTTPServer`)